notthelewis/senti-tech/README.md

  The script is also built for Ubuntu/Debian using Bash.
 In a production system, I would modify this to run on CentOS.

  I built on Ubuntu as this is the OS of my Dev machine.

+**The project will NOT work on Windows or Mac.
+It will work on Debian-based distros such as Ubuntu or Mint.